 I often use whatever I have on hand, such as potted plants, flower cuttings or greenery from my patio pots, or dried herbs.
 I’ve even used sprigs of curly kale nestled in mint julep cups and bowls of lemons as vibrant centerpieces.

-Step 4.
-Pre-make anything you can
+4. Pre-make anything you can

-You want to do as much as you possibly can ahead of time.
+Do as much as you possibly can ahead of time.
 This includes making desserts, sauces, salad dressings, etc.

 If you’re serving a baked good, like brownies, you can make it several days in advance, freeze it, and set it out to thaw the morning of the big day.